zhinst/zhinst-toolkit/README.md

 # Zurich Instruments Toolkit (zhinst-toolkit)
-The Zurich Instruments Toolkit (zhinst-toolkit) is a high level driver package that allows communication with Zurich Instruments devices from the Python programming language.
+The Zurich Instruments Toolkit (zhinst-toolkit) is a high level driver package that allows communication with Zurich Instruments devices from the Pythofn programming language.
 It is based on top of the native [Python API](https://pypi.org/project/zhinst-core/) (``zhinst.core``) of LabOne®, the Zurich Instruments control software.
 It comes in the form of a package